Skip to content

 Stay with your tank and use Soul Scroll to poke from distance.
 Don’t chase kills outside the river without ultimate available, because Hanabi has no escape and assassins will punish you.
 Group with your team for Turtle and Lord, and toggle Skill 1 only when at least two enemies are within bounce range.

-We measured Hanabi’s mid-game power spike at exactly the moment she completes her second core item (Demon Hunter Sword plus Windtalker).
-The average completion time across 22 matches was 7 minutes 40 seconds when uncontested, and 9 minutes 50 seconds when the enemy team applied lane pressure.
+Hanabi’s mid-game power spike arrives the moment she completes her second core item (Demon Hunter Sword plus Windtalker).
+That spike lands in the early-to-mid game when she is uncontested, and noticeably later when the enemy team applies lane pressure.

 #Late game (12+ minutes)